cksystemsteaching/selfie/README.md

 factor     = [ cast ] [ "-" ] [ "*" ] ( literal | identifier | call | "(" expression ")" ) .
 ```

-The arithmetic and logical operators used in the first three rules are all *binary* operators in the sense that they have two operands.
+The arithmetic and comparison operators used in the first three rules are all *binary* operators in the sense that they have two operands.
 In contrast, the `cast`, minus, and dereference operators used in the rule for `factor` are *unary* operators with only one operand.
-In the following, we explain code generation, first for arithmetic operators, since it is the simplest case, then for logical operators, which is a bit more involved, and finally for the minus and dereference operators.
+In the following, we explain code generation, first for arithmetic operators, since it is the simplest case, then for comparison operators, which is a bit more involved, and finally for the unary minus and dereference operators.
 Casting does not involve code generation as mentioned before.

 #### Arithmetic Operators

 Compiling arithmetic operators is surprisingly simple as long as there are machine instructions that match the semantics of those operators.
 In case of C\* and RISC-U they do.
-To some extent this is also true for logical comparison operators but only when considering all of RISC-V, not just RISC-U. We therefore look into compiling logical comparison operators after we are done with arithmetic operators.
+To some extent this is also true for comparison operators but only when considering all of RISC-V, not just RISC-U. We therefore look into compiling comparison operators after we are done with arithmetic operators.
 Among the arithmetic operators of C\*, the operators for multiplication, division, and remainder are even a bit easier to handle than the operators for addition and subtraction since the latter have different semantics depending on the type of their operands.
 So, for now, let us take the expression `x * 7` as example, instead of `x + 7`.

 ![Terms](figures/emitting-terms.png "Terms")